JarlSteph/Lab2_ID2223/README.md

 ### Qualitative Generation

 Models were tested on **10 prompts** from the test dataset, and a separate LLM was used as a judge to determine the best-performing model based on answer quality.
+The questions and answers are found in the **Generate_eval.csv**.

 * **Qwen:** 7 wins
 * **Tuned (Llama):** 3 wins